 At VES, we believe every student has the potential to lead.
 In fact, students are encouraged to begin imagining their potential for leadership from the moment they step on campus.

-Through our Student Life Program, we help students grow to understand themselves and their strengths, gain skills in cultivating healthy relationships, and envision how they can contribute their skills to our VES community and beyond.
+Through our Student Leadership Program, we help students grow to understand themselves and their strengths, gain skills in cultivating healthy relationships, and envision how they can contribute their skills to our VES community and beyond.
 We spend time discussing what it means to lead, and provide opportunities for students to stretch themselves through formal leadership roles.

 Formal student leadership roles exist at every grade level in the form of Student Council, composed of elected members responsible for organizing school activities and providing student feedback to the administration.